-This chapter deals with recording of meetings/conversations by individual service-users, in their capacity as private individuals.
-Note that the employees of the local authority, acting in their professional capacity, are subject to different legislative requirements, e.g. under the Data Protection Act 2018.
+Part 2 of the chapter deals with recording by employees acting in their professional capacity, which is subject to different legislative requirements, e.g. under the Data Protection Act 2018.

-This is a developing area, and legal advice must be sought as necessary.
+NOTE: This is a developing area, and legal advice must be sought as necessary.

-Advances in technology (e.g. via smartphones) have made the recording of meetings and other conversations with professionals much more easily available to individual service-users.
+Advances in technology (such as smartphones) have made the recording of meetings and other conversations with professionals much more easily available to individual service-users.
 This may be simply because they wish to have a verbatim record of the conversation/meeting to refer back to, or because they have difficulties in following or recalling conversations.
 They may, however, seek to use the recording for other purposes such as admission into evidence in family court proceedings, or even for wider broadcast.

 This may arise in the context of private law or public law proceedings, and may involve recording of conversations between parents, between parents and social workers, foster carers, etc, or recording of conversations between parents and children.
 One parent may be trying to use it, for example, to justify their assertions regarding contact with the other parent.

-The recording may take place overtly or covertly.
+Recording may take place overtly or covertly.